Willson Contreras Preview, Player Props: Cardinals vs. Mets

 Mets Pitching Rankings

-- The righty last appeared on Sunday against the Atlanta Braves, when he threw six innings, allowing three earned runs while giving up four hits.
+- The righty last pitched on Monday against the Pittsburgh Pirates, when he went three innings, allowing two earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.